Fantastic artwork surrounds us.

 A Sunday Afternoon on the Island of La Grande Jatte (Georges Seurat, 1884-1886)

-This work is often referenced in pop culture.
-It’s appeared in shows such as the Simpson’s and The Office, in film, such as Ferris Buellers Day Off, and even in video games.
-A park in Ohio was designed based on the painting, and a 1984 Broadway musical, Sunday in the Park with George, was inspired by the painting.
+Pop culture often references A Sunday Afternoon on the Island of La Grande Jatte.
+It’s appeared in shows such as The Simpsons and The Office, films like Ferris Bueller’s Day Off, and even video games.
+A park in Ohio was designed based on the painting, and it also inspired a 1984 Broadway musical, Sunday in the Park with George.

 A Sunday Afternoon on the Island of La Grande Jatte is on display at the Art Institute, Chicago.